Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes (limited)

 Notion is the closest thing to a digital second brain.
-You can use it as a simple note-taking app, a full project manager, a personal wiki, or all three at once.
-In 2026, the mobile app is faster than ever, with home-screen widgets, offline editing, and AI blocks built in.
+Use it as a simple notes app, a full project manager, a personal wiki, or all three at once.
+In 2026 the mobile app is faster than ever, with home-screen widgets, offline editing, and AI blocks built in.

-• AI can summarize your notes, create action items, and draft content
+- Notion AI can summarize notes, create action items, and draft content

-💡 Start here: Create a simple “Today” dashboard with three sections: tasks due today, recent notes, and a small calendar.
-That one page will save you 15 minutes every morning.
+💡 Start here: Build a simple "Today" dashboard with three sections — tasks due today, recent notes, and a mini calendar.
+That one page can save you 15 minutes every morning.

 6. Todoist — Best Simple Task Manager